canonical/ubuntu-flutter-plugins/README.md

-# ubuntu-flutter-packages
+# ubuntu-flutter-plugins

-A collection of Flutter packages for Ubuntu applications.
+A collection of Flutter plugins and packages for Ubuntu applications.